 - Jessica Kee - Independent Living Coordinator - Jessica provides skills training, counseling, advocacy and other supportive services to consumers.
 She has worked at a group home for people with developmental disabilities.
 Her degree in Psychology is from Suffolk University.
 She has also volunteered at homeless shelters, providing peer counseling.
 As a younger member of the staff, Jessica is already changing the mood at MWCIL.

-- Ashley Starr - Nursing Home Transition Coordinator - Ashley is our expert in the new Money Follows the Person program.
+- Ashley Starr - Community Transition Coordinator - Ashley was our expert in the Money Follows the Person program.
 MFP is a federal program for getting people out of nursing homes and for keeping them in the community.
 Now that MFP has ended, Ashley continues to transition individuals out of nursing homes.
 With an undergraduate degree in Health Science and a Masters in Public Health (with a focus on Disability Rights and Program Coordination) from Northeastern University, Ashley is a quick study in navigating new programs, even as the whole state lurches through the MFP learning curve.
 She also is an advocate for the Narcolepsy Network and Wake Up Narcolepsy.
 As with Jessica, we are all enjoying her youthful energy and perspectives!

-- TAP Coordinator - The MWCIL Tap Coordinator works with special education students, ages 14-22, to prepare them for life after graduation.
+- Heidi Bishay - TAP Coordinator - The MWCIL Tap Coordinator works with special education students, ages 14-22, to prepare them for life after graduation.
 This preparation means working on matters such as community safety, household tasks, social skills, secondary educational options, employment, disability awareness, and self-advocacy.
 She works with the local high schools to provide in-school workshops.
 She also partners with other organizations to create a larger support network for youth with disabilities.
-This position should be filled soon.

-- Sue Rorke - Information and Social Networking Specialist - As Information Specialist, Sue works on the websites, the newsletter, and printed materials such as the annual report and gala program book.
+- Sue Rorke - Information Specialist - As Information Specialist, Sue works on the websites, facebook, the newsletter, and printed materials such as the annual report and gala program book.
 She has made a few videos, and photographs most events.